taishi-i/awesome-ChatGPT-repositories/README.md

  * [PureChat](https://github.com/hyk260/purechat) - PureChat 是一个集成 ChatGPT 的聊天应用，基于 Vue3 ，Vite5，Electron开发
  * [OpenGPT-4o](https://github.com/kingnish24/opengpt-4o) - OpenGPT 4o is a free alternative to OpenAI GPT 4o
  * [aoai-realtime-audio-sdk](https://github.com/azure-samples/aoai-realtime-audio-sdk) - Azure OpenAI code resources for using gpt-4o-realtime capabilities.
+ * [inbox-zero](https://github.com/elie222/inbox-zero) - Open source email app to reach inbox zero fast.
+ * [ToolJet](https://github.com/tooljet/tooljet) - Low-code platform for building business applications.
+Connect to databases, cloud storages, GraphQL, API endpoints, Airtable, Google sheets, OpenAI, etc and build apps using drag and drop application builder.
+Built using JavaScript/TypeScript. 🚀
+ * [AutoGPT](https://github.com/significant-gravitas/autogpt) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.
+ * [pr-agent](https://github.com/codium-ai/pr-agent) - 🚀CodiumAI PR-Agent: An AI-Powered 🤖 Tool for Automated Pull Request Analysis, Feedback, Suggestions and More! 💻🔍

 ## Others